2023 Most Popular Nursing Bachelor's Degree Schools in New Hampshire

 Full Nursing at Plymouth State University Report

-Franklin Pierce University ranked #8 on this year’s Most Popular Nursing Bachelor’s Degree Schools in New Hampshire list.
-Located in the rural area of Rindge, Franklin Pierce is a private not-for-profit school with a small student population.
+Franklin Pierce University came in at #8 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in New Hampshire ranking.
+Located in the rural area of Rindge, Franklin Pierce is a private not-for-profit college with a small student population.

 Women make up 96% of the nursing majors at the school.